 If you want to create an open workspace that’s still private, you can find room dividers in a variety of materials and styles.
 The screen material can be made from a variety of fabrics, synthetic materials, plastics or wood.

 They can be a stylish addition to your home office and can help keep things private when you need them to.

 Some partitions can be easily stowed, allowing you to open and close them when needed, giving you a solution that can be deployed and placed away when not needed.
-These, commonly, are of a ‘concertina’ design – whereby smaller panels fold upon themselves.
+As mentioned above these, commonly, are of a ‘concertina’ design – whereby smaller panels fold upon themselves.